Via Augusta: History

 The Via Augusta was the great imperial road of Spain, and as a continuation of the Vias Julia Augusta, Aemilia, and Flaminia, it formed a major link in a chain of roads connecting Rome with the Atlantic Ocean.
 Its usage allowed the development of cities such as Valentia (Valencia), Saguntum (Sagunto), Lucentum (Alicante), Saetabis (Xàtiva), and Ilici (Elche).
 The Roman road engineers naturally considered the surrounding environment and the slope of the land when determining the course of the road, taking into account the existing old Iberian roads as well.
 The average width was between four and six metres, although there are some sections that were ten or fourteen metres wide.
 The sidewalks (margines or crepidines), built only near the cities, were between three and ten metres wide on each side.

 Starting from Coll de Pertús pass in the Pyrenees, the Via Augusta ran south and southwest to the upper reaches of the River Baetis, and from that area on through Baetica to Gades.
 From the point where the road crossed the Baetis, however, a new system began.
 The river in that region formed the boundary between Baetica and Tarraconensis, and there a bridge with an arch, the Ianus Augusti, was erected in honor of Augustus.
 From this arch all the rest of the milestones on the way to Gades were numbered.
+Only the opus caementicium foundations of the arch remain extant.
+It is located in the northeastern sector of the Guadalquivir Basin, a foreland basin situated between the Iberian Massif to the north and the Betic Cordillera to the south.

 Milestones were placed on the edge of Roman roads to indicate distances between capitas (starting points), at a distance of a thousand paces between the milestones (a pace was a Roman double step called a mille passum) equivalent to a Roman mile, i.e., 1.480 metres, hence its name.
 The milestones were cylindrical stone columns of granite or sandstone between 2 and 3 metres high and 50 to 80 cm in diameter, set on a square base.
 They were inscribed with information referring to the road: the name of the builder or restorer, the name of the nearest station and the distance, and sometimes the point of departure (caput viae) or of arrival (terminus viae).